amanda-chn/nasa-astronauts/README.md

 For project 3, I really wanted to focus on using visual elements to tell a story.
 I thought it would be really interesting to see just how hard it is to be chosen to be a NASA astronaut and use circles as a visual representation of the applicants and the elimination process throughout the application cycle.
 I started doing my research online and gathered the numbers and data necessary for this piece (see sources below).

-There were plenty of pieces that inspired mine, but the two that most closely emulated what I was trying to make were The Pudding’s piece on Making it Big and NYTimes’ piece on the Deportation of Unauthorized Immigrants.
+There were plenty of pieces that inspired mine, but the two that most closely emulated what I was trying to make were The Pudding’s piece on [Making it Big]<https://pudding.cool/2017/01/making-it-big/> and NYTimes’ piece on the [Deportation of Unauthorized Immigrants]<https://www.nytimes.com/interactive/2016/11/29/us/trump-unauthorized-immigrants.html>.

 In class, we had just learned the basics of Scrollama and D3, so I knew I wanted to incorporate those two libraries.
 Soma introduced me to PIXI.js, and helped me create the base code.
 There was A LOT of experimenting, hitting deadends, and pivoting in different directions, but I managed to add to the base code, stylize, and incorporate the PIXI elements into the scrollytelling format I was looking for.